Covid-19: Ministry claim India would hit 8.20 lakh cases by April 15 without lockdown is questioned

 It is unclear where that has come from.
 The ministry did not clarify despite repeated requests.

 Possibly from other countries where cases exploded because they reacted late?
-However, data show that only two France and Spain experienced a peak growth rate of over 40%.
-Peak growth rates in both United States and Italy were less than 40%.
+Data show that the peak growth in the UK and Italy was in that range before they clamped down.

 ‘Two graphs without any context or explanation’